libregraph/grapi/README.md

 ## Running GRAPI

-GRAPI uses a master runnier to start its services in a way that they can be accessed in parallel using unix sockets.
+GRAPI uses a master runner to start its services in a way that they can be accessed in parallel using unix sockets.
 So to start GRAPI, one uses the MFR script (Master Fleet Runner).